pravinyo/website/_posts/2026-09-07-prompting-code-review.md

 ```
 Do NOT ask a single prompt to draft the Canvas, write the tests, AND implement
 the code.
-Exactly as Module 1 warns: a single session optimises the spec to be
+Exactly as [Agentic SPDD](/posts/agentic-spdd-multi-agent/) warns: a single session optimises the spec to be
 easy for itself to implement.
 Analyst, QA, and Architect stay three separate
 sessions, even when the Canvas took five minutes to fill in instead of thirty.
 ```